Planet Nine: Naming

 Jokes have been made connecting "Planet Nine" to Ed Wood's 1959 science-fiction horror film Plan 9 from Outer Space.
 In connection with the Planet Nine hypothesis, the film title found its way into academic discourse.
 In 2016, an article titled Planet Nine from Outer Space about the hypothesized planet in the outer region of the Solar System was published in Scientific American.
 Several conference talks since then have used the same word play, as did a lecture by Mike Brown given in 2019.

 Persephone, the wife of the deity Pluto, had been a popular name commonly used in science fiction for a planet beyond Neptune, most notably in the works of Arthur C. Clarke and Larry Niven.
 However, it is unlikely that Planet Nine or any other conjectured planet beyond Neptune will be given the name Persephone once its existence is confirmed, as it is already the name for asteroid 399 Persephone.
-In 2017, physicist Lorenzo Iorio informally suggested to name the hypothetical planet as ″Telisto″, from the ancient Greek word "τήλιστος" for "farthest" or "most remote".
+In 2017 and again in 2025, physicist Lorenzo Iorio informally suggested to name the hypothetical planet as "Telisto", from the ancient Greek word "τήλιστος" for "farthest" or "most remote".
 Another classical mythological name, suggested by Jet Propulsion Laboratory physicist Makan Mohageg, is Chronos, after the Greek personification of time; Mohageg's method of finding Planet Nine would revolve around precision timing.

 In 2018, planetary scientist Alan Stern objected to the name Planet Nine, saying, "It is an effort to erase Clyde Tombaugh's legacy and it's frankly insulting", suggesting the name Planet X until its discovery.
 He signed a statement with 34 other scientists saying, "We further believe the use of this term [Planet Nine] should be discontinued in favor of culturally and taxonomically neutral terms for such planets, such as Planet X, Planet Next, or Giant Planet Five."
 According to Brown, Planet X' is not a generic reference to some unknown planet, but a specific prediction of Lowell's which led to the (accidental) discovery of Pluto.
 Our prediction is not related to this prediction."